 Suppose you stopped vocalizing your belief about your ex and began focusing on who you are and what you can do.
 What would you be telling your friends then?
 Perhaps you would be telling them about a new adventure you’re going on, like a road trip across the country, or, maybe that you tried some new food that you’ve never had before.
 You might even be telling them how excited you are that you get to go back to school and make your dreams come true.

 “The battle you are going through is NOT fueled by the words or actions of others; it is fueled by the mind that gives it importance.” ~ Shannon L. Alder

-While being upset and calling your ex or his new girlfriend a &#%!@? may make you feel good, and maybe even vindicated in the moment, it actually does nothing to help you heal and move forward.
-If you feel stuck, or if you are sick and tired of feeling angry and or depressed, I challenge you to start focusing on you – on what you want to do and on what you can do, rather than focus on the “&#%!@?” and all the drama that comes with him.
+While being upset and calling your ex or his new girlfriend a %!@?, may make you feel good and vindicated in the moment, it does nothing to help you heal and move forward.
+If you feel stuck, or if you are sick and tired of feeling angry and or depressed, I challenge you to start focusing on you - on what you want to do and on what you can do, rather than focus on the “%!@?” and all the drama that comes with him.